Phone-GWP-group

 22-PAP symbol

-Besides books, newspapers and catalogues, packaging applications such as bags and straws use paper-based materials.
+In addition to books, newspapers, and catalogues, packaging applications such as bags and straws use paper-based materials.

 Metal recycling codes